Skip to main content

 Year-Long Fellowship for Health Visionaries and Changemakers

-Each year, a select group of health leaders with backgrounds spanning philanthropy, entrepreneurship, policymaking, and healthcare leadership are invited to join the Berkeley Public Health community as Impact Fellows.
+Each year, a select group of health leaders with backgrounds spanning philanthropy, entrepreneurship, policymaking, and healthcare leadership are invited to join the UC Berkeley Public Health community as Impact Fellows.
 Through this fellowship, they engage in deep reflection, connection, and innovation, leveraging their expertise to address pressing health challenges.

 Fellows collaborate with faculty, students, and partners to develop new initiatives, shape strategy, and mentor the next generation of changemakers.
 The Impact Fellows program is grounded in our belief that universities exist to create positive change in the world and do so by bridging from knowledge to action.